 The profound impact of migraine on the lives of patients with moderate and severe migraine was also emphasized.
 Migraine often develops in individuals during adolescence and young adulthood.
 Frequent, severe attacks can have a dramatic impact on quality of life that may not be fully appreciated by the general public and even health professionals.
 Stakeholders indicated that migraine attacks, especially when severe, recurrent and poorly controlled can be disabling.
-When it occurs during formative educational years, it can prevent individuals from reaching their full academic potential.
+One patient commented: "Two years after being diagnosed with chronic, intractable migraine, I had to stop working in a career that I truly loved and for a company that was incredibly supportive of my illness.
+I also was in my second year of grad school at Georgetown University.
+The migraine thief took all of that away from me."
+As mentioned in this patient's story, when migraine attacks occur during formative educational years, it can prevent individuals from reaching their full academic potential.
 Patients also highlighted that the unpredictability of migraine attacks can result in anxiety from not knowing when the next attack will come, thus affecting individuals even when they do not have migraine symptoms.
 The net effect is that migraine is an episodic and chronic condition that affects patients throughout their lives, disrupting personal relationships with friends and family, and their ability to work.
 The toll on patients with migraine also includes important economic consequences.
 For many individuals with migraine, attack severity disrupts daily life, often unpredictably.
 If the migraine attack is not aborted quickly and without medication related side effects, ability to work or work productively is profoundly affected.
 The combination of frequent, severe and unpredictable migraine attacks impacts ability to work, increases the risk of disability, and can have a long-term negative economic impact on the patient and her/his family.
 Patients and patient advocates recognize the critical importance of acute treatments for migraine that work quickly and without side effects on the ability to continue to work on the day of a migraine attack.
-Whether patients cannot work at all, work intermittently or part-time, or were less productive at work because of symptoms of migraine or side effects of therapies, the net result can be long-term un/underemployment with major socioeconomic costs.
+Whether patients cannot work at all, work intermittently or part-time, or were less productive at work because of symptoms of migraine or side effects of therapies, the net result can be long-term un/under-employment with major socioeconomic costs.